Newgarden wins crash-filled 107th Indianapolis 500

 American Kyle Kirkwood escaped serious injury in a crash that had his AJ Foyt Racing car skidding upside down against the wall with sparks flying and brought out the red flag with 14 laps remaining.

+"Thank God these cars are so safe," he said.
+"I saw sparks flying everywhere.
+That's the scary part.
+You're upside-down and you're kind of stuck at that point."

-Miraculously, the tire that went flying over the protective fencing missed the grandstand, landing in a parking lot with no reported injuries.
+Miraculously, the tire that went flying over the catch-fencing missed the grandstand, landing in a parking lot with no reported injuries.

-Mexico's Pato O'Ward then lost control as he challenged to regain the lead and crashed into the wall.
+Shortly after the restart, Mexico's Pato O'Ward lost control as he challenged to regain the lead and crashed into the wall.
 Augustin Canapino and Simon Pagenaud were caught up in the aftermath, bringing out another red flag with six laps remaining.

+O'Ward had just been overtaken by Newgarden for the lead and was under Ericsson entering turn two when he spun.

+"I was way too nice, I got onto the apron to give (Ericsson) room and I got squeezed," O'Ward said.
+"I'll remember that one."

-Ericsson was in front when the caution came out, but he couldn't hold off Newgarden after the green flag flew with two laps to go.
+Ericsson was in front when the caution came out, but he couldn't hold off Newgarden after the green flag flew to set off the final shootout.

+"I just thought it was a very unfair and dangerous end to the race," Ericsson said of restarting on cold tires with just two laps remaining.

 © 2023 AFP